-CDS have specialised in the drainage of cemeteries designing bespoke solutions to surface and groundwater problems.
-CDS designed and managed to completion the country’s first cemetery deep groundwater drainage project.
-Other competitive companies now use this method.
+We specialise in the drainage of cemeteries; designing bespoke solutions to surface and groundwater problems.
+We designed and managed to completion, the country’s first cemetery deep groundwater drainage system, leading the way to companies adopting this new established method.

-CDS specialist consultants can provide technical services in the management of the following areas:
+Our specialist technical services provide management of the following areas:

 - Dewatering and lowering of groundwater levels through deep drainage techniques.